zszach23/Unity-Learn-AI-for-Beginners/README.md

   * Press `P` to clean and generate new start and goal positions on the map
   * Press `C` to perform one step of the A* algorithm
   * Press `M` when the goal is reached to view the path taken

+* **Station Navigation** - Click anywhere in view to set a destination for red and blue agents to go to.
+The agents use a NavMesh system to go to the point.